Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters:
 - `blockpos` (`LIST`), default ``

-Description: Sets the ant's head rotation to face the specified coordinates given as a list `x, y, z`.
+Description: Sets the ant's head rotation to face the specified coordinates given as a list `[x,y,z]`.
 Behaves identically to `look_at_xyz` but accepts coordinates in list format.

 ### `rotate`